-The Competition Commission of Pakistan ("CCP") enforces Pakistan's Competition Act of 2010 and mainly focuses on domestic matters.
+The Competition Commission of Pakistan (the "CCP") enforces Pakistan's Competition Act of 2010 ("PCA") and mainly focuses on domestic matters.

-Over the last years, the CCP has showed increased sophistication and dealt with a variety of topics and industries, including pharmaceuticals, public procurement, and overlaps between IP and antitrust.
+Over the last years, the CCP has shown increased sophistication and dealt with a variety of topics and industries, including pharmaceuticals, public procurement, and overlaps between IP and antitrust.